rayon-rs/rayon/rayon-core/src/sleep/README.md

                      and aren't blocked in user code or sleeping.
 - `blocked_threads` - The number of threads which are blocked in user code.
                       This doesn't include threads blocked by Rayon.
-- `external_waiters` - The number of things outside the thread pool which are waiting on result from the thread pool.

 User code can indicate blocking by calling `mark_blocked` before blocking and calling `mark_unblocked` before unblocking a thread.